How to plan ahead for the busy tennis and pickleball courts during the BNP Paribas Open

 ** Use your left arm to create power and follow-through.

 ** Watch each of these videos several times, and then go out and drill!
-Be sure to realize that you need to engage your core, your hips, and your shoulders when you want to create topspin. ** Low to High!
-Follow-through out, out, out, then up and over your shoulder.
+Be sure to realize that you need to engage your core, your hips, and your shoulders when you want to create topspin.

 ** When closer to the NVZ, use less power, and more finesse to execute the topspin.